ovea-deprecated/jetty-session-redis/README.md

     </Configure>

-Note: Jetty's default for cookieMaxAge is -1 and as per my tests, setting it to a too short value may cause issues in session retrieval.
+Note: Jetty's default for maxCookieAge is -1 and as per my tests, setting it to a too short value may cause issues in session retrieval.

 ## Controlling session serialization